“Hare Krishna! Hare Krishna!” shouted the little children at the devotee standing in front of them.

 How Was the Muslim Liberated?

-All right, then.
+O.K. then.
 I can read your mind.
 Do you think it is all too “Hindu”?
-Well, that’s O.K.
-A Muslim was also saved by the name Rama.
+Well, that’s all right, A Muslim was also saved by the name Rama.
 He was being killed by a wild pig, and he shouted the Arabic word “Haram” (‘defiled’).

 But the syllables “Ha Ram” in Sanskrit mean “O Rama,” and the Muslim was liberated by saying the holy name at the time of death.

 Why Was God Grasping His Tongue?

 And as if that weren’t enough, here’s a bonus.
 Did you know you can even chant the holy name when using the toilet?